HeRAMS-WHO/herams-i18n/docs/index.rst

 Map Zoom Level and Focus Area
 """""""""""""""""""""""""""""

 You can adjust the zoom level of a map by using the scroll button on your mouse.
 To change the focus area of a map, position you mouse in the map element.
-Right click (hold) and drag the map in the desired direction.
+Click the map (hold) and drag the map in the desired direction.
 This will move the map focus area.

 Remove a Category from Charts or Maps
 """""""""""""""""""""""""""""""""""""